-1. Organization's stated purpose, mission, vision, and values
+1. Organization's stated purpose, mission, vision and values

 Midlands Technical College is the product of a rich and unique history.
-In 1974, three separate careeroriented institutions merged to form Midlands Technical College (MTC), a comprehensive two-year college providing career and transfer education.
+In 1974, three separate career-oriented institutions merged to form Midlands Technical College (MTC), comprehensive two-year college providing and transfer career education.
 MTC is now part of the South Carolina Technical College System.
-One of South Carolina's largest two-year colleges, Midlands Technical College enrolls approximately 16,000 students seeking to develop career-skills or transfer to a four-year institution.
+One of South Carolina's largest two-year colleges, Midlands College Technical enrolls approximately 18,000 students seeking to develop career-skills or transfer to a four-year institution.
 With the latest technology and a diverse learning environment, the college makes higher education affordable, convenient and readily accessible.
 Midlands Technical College prides itself on excellence in curriculum, staffing, equipment and service to its students and the community.

-MTC is comprised of five campuses, including the Beltline, Airport.
-Harbison, Batesburg-Leesville and Campus Northeast located adjacent to the Carolina Research Park.
-The Enterprise Campus at Midlands Technical College, part of MTC Northeast property, presents an innovative opportunity for enhancing economic vitality by recruiting and retaining regional business expansions through publicprivate partnerships.
+MTC is comprised of five campuses, including the Beltline, Airport, Harbison, Batesburg-Leesville and the Northeast Campus located adjacent to the Carolina Research Park, the college also has a location at Fort Jackson.

+The Enterprise Campus at Midlands Technical College, part of the MTC Northeast property, presents an innovative opportunity for enhancing economic vitality by recruiting and retaining regional business expansions through public-private partnerships.